IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_requirements.md

    The instructions and relevant YAML files to enable volume snapshots can be found at: [https://github.com/kubernetes-csi/external-snapshotter#usage](https://github.com/kubernetes-csi/external-snapshotter#usage)

-5. (Optional) If planning on using volume replication (mirroring), enable support on your Kubernetes cluster.
+5. (Optional) If planning on using volume replication (remote copy function), enable support on your Kubernetes cluster.

     Install the following replication CRDs once per cluster.